Creating a Schedule for Your Family and Loved One Who Has Alzheimer’s or Any Type of Dementia

 Action:

 1) Download the “Creating a Schedule” PDF with a sample routine calendar for daily and weekly activities and links to some calendar ideas.
-And watch the video on the Importance of Structure.
+Also, watch the video on the Importance of Structure.

 2) Please scroll to the bottom of this blog and give us a thumbs up if you found it helpful, leave a comment or conveniently share it.